Lists & Flagging overview

 Overview

-You can manage all blacklisted, whitelisted and flagged values in your account from the Lists page.
-In order to add new values to the blacklist or whitelist, you can either enter the fields and values manually or upload a CSV file for faster action.
+You can manage all lists in your account from the Lists page, including blacklist, whitelist, custom lists and flagged values.
+In order to add new values to any list, enter them manually on this page or upload a CSV file under the Batch import tab.

 Editing, moving, exporting, and deleting values